OwseiWasTaken/devaps/README.md

 ## timer.go
 timer scheduler in go

-usage: timer timers[:label] [label] adding a label with ':' or as an argument means the same however with ':' the label can be a number the labes added without ':' can be concatenated to the last defined timer
+usage: timer timers[:label] [label]<br>
+adding a label with ':' or as an argument means the same.<br>
+however with ':' the label can be a number.<br>
+the labes added without ':' can be concatenated to the last defined timer.<br>
 ```shell
 $ timer 10 hi
 timer 1 hi: 10.0 seconds left